-Recipe adapted from a Martha Stewart recipe = always reliable.
+This recipe is adapted from a Martha Stewart recipe = always reliable.

-- 1 pound ground chicken breast
+- 1 pound ground chicken Either ground chicken breast, or ground chicken (combo of breast and thigh meat)

-- 1 teaspoon heaping ground cumin
+- 1/2 teaspoon ground cumin

 - 6 large roasted Hatch Chile tops and skin removed, chopped (or two cans diced green chile, drained

-- 1/2 cup packed cilantro leaves chopped
+- 1/4 cup cilantro leaves fine chopped

 - Canola oil for brushing